Philipotieno/Philipotieno/README.md

 ## My Name is Philip Mitchell Otieno

-I am a Software Engineer based in Nairobi, Kenya with a passion for developing innovative programs that expedite the efficiency and effectiveness of organizational success.
+I am a Software Engineer, with a passion for developing innovative programs that expedite the efficiency and effectiveness of organizational success.
 Well-versed in technology and writing code to create systems that are reliable and user-friendly.
 Skilled leader who has the proven ability to learn, motivate, educate, and manage a team of developers to build software programs and effectively track changes.

 I work primarily with Python || Django Rest Framework || FastAPI || PostgreSQL || React